hydrodynamicstability/AndrewCarnegie/README.md

 While in the 19th century "statistics" could still be broadly defined, and a separate term like "data science" would have been superfluous, that is not the case today.
 Statisticians who dismiss data science as "statistics under another name" are, in my opinion, unfairly ignorant of the historical development and narrowing of the statistics profession.
 Statistics is not **the** art and science of learning from data, but is at best one of many such arts and sciences.

-(See my *Chance* article for additional discussion of these points, including [Stephen Stigler](https://en.wikipedia.org/wiki/Stephen_Stigler)'s views.)
+(See my *Chance* article for additional discussion of these points, including [Stephen Stigler](https://en.wikipedia.org/wiki/Stephen_Stigler)'s views, and more specific comments about Brown and Kass.)

 References: